MedPay Coverage in Arizona — Your First Line of Defense After an Accident

 MedPay vs. Health Insurance

 MedPay pays without deductibles, copays, or coinsurance.
 Unlike health insurance, there’s no network restriction — any medical provider is covered.
-And MedPay typically has no subrogation right in Arizona — meaning the MedPay insurer usually cannot demand reimbursement from your injury settlement.
+For policies up to $5,000, Arizona does not allow the MedPay insurer to seek reimbursement from your settlement — an extremely valuable benefit to support you during your injury recovery.
+For policies above $5,000, subrogation applies under A.R.S. § 20-259.01, but your attorney can often negotiate the amount down significantly.

 How Much to Carry

 MedPay limits typically range from $1,000 to $25,000.
-We recommend at least $5,000 — the cost is minimal, usually under $50 per year.
+We recommend at least $5,000 — not only because the cost is minimal (usually under $50 per year), but because Arizona’s subrogation threshold sits at $5,000.
+Below that amount, the MedPay insurer has no right to reimbursement from your settlement.
 Combined with UIM coverage, MedPay gives you comprehensive protection.

 Review your policy.
 If you don’t have MedPay, add it today.
 Call the Law Badgers at (833) DTF-IGHT.